ArgusProofCloud/Argus/checks/dns/descriptions/dnssec.en.md

 ## How do I enable DNSSEC?

-How to enable DNSSEC depends on the used DNS manager.
+How to enable DNSSEC depends on the used DNS registrar.
-Please look up how to enable dnssec in the documentation of your DNS Registrar. <br>
+Please look up how to enable dnssec in the documentation of your DNS registrar. <br>
 Some commonly used registrars and their guides on how to enable DNSSEC:
 * [Cloudflare](https://developers.cloudflare.com/dns/additional-options/dnssec/)
 * [Google](https://support.google.com/domains/answer/6387342)